automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Shaochilong.md

 # Shaochilong
-## Description: Its name is Chinese for "shark-toothed dragon".
+## Its name is Chinese for "shark-toothed dragon".